-Last but not least, communication skills are a must for any student.
+Last but not least, communication skills are a must for any scholar.
 Most people get by in their lives without talking to anyone ever, which are definitely very rare cases.
 However, when the time comes for attending your first job interview, giving a class presentation or even casually talking in social situations, like we described in the point above, it does not hurt to learn a thing or two about communicating efficiently.

 University should be an all-around great experience.
 But the world operates on the skill set and potential you have, not how much marks you scored in college.
 Sure they can land you an interview with a good company, but that’s it.
 Everything that happens inside that room, is totally independent of how you score.
 So, everyone of us needs to utilize our time in university and not only work on bringing good grades.
 But also to learn and develop ourselves with the respective skills one’s interested in.